Productive, smart and connected

 Research and Innovation

-Research and innovation in sustainable urban development involves the systematic exploration, discovery and implementation of new knowledge, approaches and solutions that support smarter and more productive cities.
+Research and innovation in sustainable urban development involve the systematic exploration, discovery, and implementation of new knowledge, approaches, and solutions that support smarter and more productive cities.
+Successful research and innovation address real local needs by connecting researchers with businesses and other local stakeholders to conceive, develop, test, and upscale new ideas and successful approaches.

 See all resources